 Alternative format resources are produced upon request for students with a print disability who are eligible for support from Education Queensland.

-A Braille transcription service is provided by Disability Services Support Unit (DSSU) for the production of Braille materials for individual students upon request.
+A Braille transcription service is provided by Narbethong State Special School for the production of Braille materials for individual students upon request.

-Requests for the production of resources in alternative format are managed through DSSU.
+Requests for the production of resources in alternative format are also managed through Narbethong State Special School.

 This page was last reviewed on 18 May 2012